LICENSING SOLUTIONS FOR BLOCKCHAIN, CRYPTOCURRENCY, ICO, STO AND SECURITY / UTILITY TOKEN OFFERINGS

-Lithuania is one of few European Union and European Economic Area (EU/EEA) jurisdiction having clear and transparent cryptocurency regulation.
+Lithuania is one of few European Union and European Economic Area (EU/EEA) jurisdiction having clear and transparent cryptocurrency regulation.
 The Bank of Lithuania (Central bank and financial regulator) and Lithuanian Tax Inspectorate have officially published their positions on cryptocurrency transactions, taxation and other crypto-related issues.
 Private individuals and companies dealing with cryptocurrencies have clear guidance moving funds from traditional fiat currency into cryptocurrencies (Bitcoin, Ethereum, Dash, etc.) and from cryptocurrency back into the fiat currency.

 Crypto currency exchange and virtual currency wallet license

-Lithuania recently introduced cryptocurrency exchange and crypto currency depository wallet operator registration being one of few European Union (EU) members states having virtual currency licensing and authorisation procedure.
+Lithuania recently introduced cryptocurrency exchange and crypto currency depository wallet operator registration being one of few European Union (EU) members states having virtual currency licensing and authorization procedure.
 Crypto operators need to implement their own AML/KYC procedures and are supervised by Lithuanian Financial Crime Investigation Unit – FIU.

 There are 2 types of cryptocurrency authorization:

 - Crypto currency exchange operator is the company or the affiliate of other company exchanging cryptocurrency owned by the client for the commission fee

 - Crypto currency depository wallet operator is the company or the affiliate of other company managing client’s cryptocurrency depository wallets.

 Security Token Offerings STO licensing

 European regulators follow the recommendations of the European Central Bank and the European Banking Authority stating that all cryptocurrency-based instruments with the features of securities are subject to the laws and regulations regulating public issue of securities.
 Modern Lithuanian Law on Crowdfunding and investment advisory regulation allow raising of the capital through the security token offerings STO.
 Lithuanian licensed advisors allowed to distribute securities and other tokenized financial instruments all over the EU/EEA area offering them to the wide range of investors.
 International Securities Identification Number (ISIN) can be obtained for tokenised securities.
 ECOVIS ProventusLaw advice on security token issues and assists in preparation of documentation of Security Token Offering (STO) such as Securities Issue Prospectus, etc.

 Cryptocurrency investment funds